ilanschnell/bitarray/README.rst

 ``itersearch(bitarray)`` -> iterator
-   Given a bitarray (or an object which can be converted to a bitarray), iterates over the start positions where bitarray matches self.
+   Searches for the given a bitarray in self, and return an iterator over the start positions where bitarray matches self.

 ``length()`` -> int